Blog

 To add the necessary functionality to an Arzel Zoning system, follow the wiring diagram below.
 You will wire a double-pole double-throw relay to the mitigation board and the Arzel Zoning panel.
 This will shut off the panel and open all dampers in the event of a refrigerant leak.

-Download A2L Mitigation Wiring Diagram
+Download This Wiring Diagram

 What Happens When I Implement A2L Mitigation Wiring?